CalcProgrammer1/OpenRGB/Documentation/OpenRGBSDK.md

 ## LED Alternate Name Data

-The LED Alternate Name Data block represents one entry in the `RGBController::led_alt_names` vector.
+The LED Alternate Name Data block represents one entry in the `RGBController::led_display_names` vector.
 This data block was introduced in protocol version 5.

 | Size             | Format                 | Name             | Protocol Version | Description                                                     |
 | ---------------- | ---------------------- | ---------------- | ---------------- | --------------------------------------------------------------- |